zzh1161/ssi_tracing/README.md

 ## Build

-+ type these commands to build all examples:
++ type these commands to build all samples:
     ```
     mkdir build && cd build
     cmake ..